How can 100MG nicotine be advertised as "pure" when it is diluted with 90% inert ingredient such as VG or PG.

 If you are using CXTC Supercritical Nicotine from our glass bottles, we recommend that you purchase from any grocery store's wine section a product called Cork Pops™.
 It is a Argon 5.0 injection system that can be used to blow out air ingress caused by opening the bottle, purging the air with pure Argon.

 No. However, because our Vegetable Glycerin/Nicotine product utilizes both USDA Certified Organic tobacco and and USDA Certified Organic vegetable glycerin your e-Juice product can be USDA Certified Organic under most circumstances.
 There are certain specific constraints concerning MG/ML strength levels and the other ingredients in your product in order to qualify.
 If you are interested in USDA Certified Organic status, please call us at (US+1) 919-589-2982 for information regarding USDA Organic Certification.

 Should I store Nicotine Products in the freezer?

-No, Absolutely not.
-Damage can occur to100MG/ML nicotine products when oxides form during near-freeze/thaw cycles caused by temperature fluctuations of some freezer units (but not all).
+IF you know that your freezer will maintain temperature below 30F or -1C, then yes.
+Otherwise, no. Damage can occur to100MG/ML nicotine products when oxides form during near-freeze/thaw cycles caused by temperature fluctuations of some freezer units (but not all).
 Such fluctuations are typically caused by opening the freezer door and outside weather affecting the efficiency of the unit.
-Typical refrigeration temperatures, or even room temperatures are a much safer storage range than 27-33F because they are well away from freeze/thaw potential.
+Typical refrigeration temperatures, or even room temperatures are a much safer storage range because they are well away from freeze/thaw potential.